 When you hear your upstairs neighbors, the sound waves they create are traveling through their floorboards.
 These sound waves echo in the hollow space between their floor and your ceiling and in any connecting pipes.
 It then “leaks” into your apartment.

-How to Reduce Upstairs Noise
+How to Reduce Noise from Upstairs

 You can reduce the noise you hear from your upstairs neighbors using a few methods.
 If your neighbors are loud enough and management approves, we recommend minimally intrusive soundproofing measures, which we’ll outline later in this post.